TheSageyFox/memory-game/README.md

 ## Dev Notes

 This has been one of the most challenging and yet rewarding projects I have worked on to date.
-The game consists of the base code given by Udacity's FEND program, stackoverflow, and W3 Schools.
+The game consists of the base code given by Udacity's FEND program, and influenced stackoverflow, and W3 Schools.

 // Shuffle function http://stackoverflow.com/a/2450976
 // Timer Function https://stackoverflow.com/questions/5517597/plain-count-up-timer-in-javascript*/